vzujos/Hyprland_Setup/Apps_REAMDE.md

 fm — Small, general purpose file manager built using GTK and Relm, written in Rust, Gentoo — A lightweight file manager for GTK.
 GNOME Files — Extensible, heavyweight file manager used by default in GNOME with support for custom scripts.
 Part of gnome.
-GWorkspace — File manager for GNUStep, a reimplementation of the NeXT workspace manager.
 Index — File manager that lets you browse your system files and applications and preview your music, text, image and video files and share them with external applications.
 Part of maui.
 Konqueror — File manager and web browser for the KDE desktop.
 Part of kde-network.
-Liri Files — The file manager for Liri.
-Nemo — Nemo is the file manager of the Cinnamon desktop.
-A fork of Nautilus.
-PathFinder — File browser that comes with the FOX toolkit.
 PCManFM — Very fast and lightweight file manager which can also optionally manage the desktop icons and background.
 PCManFM-Qt — Qt port of PCManFM file manager.
 Peony — File manager for the UKUI desktop.